Goals of Sanctioning

 - To instruct students in how to settle conflicts appropriately.

-- To ensure conflict does not interfere with the educational mission of the University.
+- To ensure conflict and rules violations do not interfere with the educational mission

 Taken from the "Respond and Report" training manual at The University of Alabama with permission.